carla-simulator/scenario_runner/Docs/list_of_scenarios.md

 In this scenario vehicle is passing another vehicle in a rural area, in daylight, under clear weather conditions, at a non-junction and encroaches into another vehicle traveling in the opposite direction.

+### SignalizedJunctionRightTurn
+In this scenario right turn of hero actor without collision at signalized intersection is tested.
+Hero Vehicle is turning right in an urban area, at a signalized intersection and turns into the same direction of another vehicle crossing straight initially from a lateral direction.